-In this very quick video I’m showing you how to paint MDF edges in under 2 minutes.
+Getting a good finish on the edges of MDF can be tricky.
+In this article I’m showing you how to paint MDF edges in under 2 minutes – really simple!
 I’ve made lots of videos about how to paint MDF so I’m keeping this one as brief as possible!

 Tools and products I’m using